Dollar up as investors brace for volatile markets; Fed meeting

 “The Fed will most likely keep rates steady this year given the state of economic growth outside the U.S.”

 The dollar fell 0.1 percent versus the offshore yuan to 6.7406.
-The rally in the yuan also fuelled a bounce in the Australian dollar, which gained 0.18 percent versus the dollar to $0.7195.
+The rally in the yuan also fueled a bounce in the Australian dollar, which gained 0.18 percent versus the dollar to $0.7195.

 Traders are bearish on the dollar for 2019.